Feedstuffs is part of the Informa Markets Division of Informa PLC

 Brazil flag

 Brazilian states are intensifying preventative measures after the Ministry of Agriculture declared May 22 a 180-day state of emergency due to increasing cases of highly pathogenic avian influenza (HPAI) in wild birds.
-While no cases have been detected in commercial flocks, the country, which is the world’s largest chicken exporter, is on high alert due to 13 confirmed cases in wild birds in Espírito Santo, Rio de Janeiro and Rio Grande do Sul.
+While no cases have been detected in commercial flocks, the world’s largest chicken exporter is on high alert.

 “The declaration of a state of zoosanitary emergency makes it possible to mobilize funds from the Union and to articulate with other ministries, governmental organizations - at the three levels: federal, state and municipal - and non-governmental organizations.
 This whole process is to ensure the workforce, logistics, financial resources and technological materials necessary to carry out emergency actions aimed at preventing the spread of the disease,” explained Minister Carlos Fávaro.